libxsmm/libxsmm/documentation/libxsmm_mm.md

   int tid, int ntasks);
 ```

 To further simplify the multiplication of matrices in a batch, LIBXSMM's batch interface can help to extract the necessary input from a variety of existing structures (integer indexes, array of pointers both with Byte sized strides).
 An expert interface (see above) can employ a user-defined threading runtime (`tid` and `ntasks`).
-In case of OpenMP, `libxsmm_mmbatch_omp` is ready-to-use and hosted by the extension library (libxsmmext).
-Of course, `libxsmm_mmbatch_omp` does not take `tid` and `ntasks` since both arguments are given by OpenMP.
+In case of OpenMP, `libxsmm_gemm_batch_omp` is ready-to-use and hosted by the extension library (libxsmmext).
+Of course, `libxsmm_gemm_batch_omp` does not take `tid` and `ntasks` since both arguments are given by OpenMP.
 Similarly, a sequential version (shown below) is available per `libxsmm_gemm_batch` (libxsmm).

 Please note that an explicit data representation should exist and reused rather than created only to call the explicit batch-interface.
 Creating such a data structure only for this matter can introduce an overhead which is hard to amortize (speedup).
 If no explicit data structure exists, a "chain" of multiplications can be often algorithmically described (see [self-hosted batch loop](#implicit-batches)).